tomasilluminati/FuzzX/README.md

    - `-owc`: Show the status code in the output file (optional).
    - `--files`: Change the search from directories to files (optional).
    - `-ex`: Extensions separated by (,) (optional, required if --files is used).
    - `--cookies`: Add Cookies.
 Provides cookies for the HTTP request.
 You can specify multiple cookies as space-separated key-value pairs.
-(Optional)
+(Optional).
    - `-d` or `--delay`: Delay between requests (in seconds).
 Introduces a delay between requests to avoid overloading the server.
-Recommended use it with `-t 1` (Optional)
+Recommended use it with `-t 1` (Optional).
    - `-ch`: Allows users to define and include personalized HTTP headers in their requests, enabling tailored requests for specific requirements like authentication and content negotiation (Optional).
-   - `--auth`: Enables providing authentication credentials to the server for accessing protected resources [Separated by (,) ] (Optional)
+   - `--auth`: Enables providing authentication credentials to the server for accessing protected resources [Separated by (,) ] (Optional).
    - `--redirect`: Allow or disallow redirections.
-If set, the program will follow redirections when encountered.(Optional)
+If set, the program will follow redirections when encountered (Optional).

    - `--timeout`: Set a timeout in seconds for HTTP requests in seconds.
-This parameter allows you to specify a maximum waiting time for receiving a response before considering the request timed out.
-(Optional)
+This parameter allows you to specify a maximum waiting time for receiving a response before considering the request timed out (Optional).

    - `--ssl`: Check the authenticity of the SSL certificate on the server.
-Enabling this option will verify the SSL certificate when making requests.(Optional)
+Enabling this option will verify the SSL certificate when making requests (Optional).

 4. Adjust the tool's settings to suit your needs and start the directory brute force attack.